joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 ## File Storage:

-For storing the files, I will store the encrypted files in a directory set by the user.
+For storing the files, I will store the encrypted files in a directory set by the user (I will call this the 'vault' from now on).
-The directory will be managed using a tree structure, where the root folder contains folders for each file, with the name of every folder and file being encrypted, as otherwise anyone can see the name of your file.
+The files will be stored just like regular files, however the names of the folders and files within the vault will all be encrypted, and encoded to base 64 (better than encoding to hexidecimal as there is a file name limit on most operating systems, so this allows for longer file names as each byte will be represented by less characters).

-The encryption method I will use AES 128 bit, as it will slightly compromise security over using 256 bit, however it will be faster to decrypt files for use, giving the user a better experience, however I might add an option to use 256 in the settings if the user needs more security over performance.
+The encryption method I will use AES 128 bit, as it will slightly compromise security over using 256 bit, however it will be faster to decrypt files for use, giving the user a better experience, however I can add an option to use 256 in the settings if the user needs more security over performance.
 For the encryption key, the key will be set up every time a new vault is created (this includes first starting the program).
 It will tell the user to enter the new key, and then from that moment forwards in that vault, that key will remain the same, and will be used every time a file is encrypted/decrypted in the vault.

 When a file is encrypted, the key is appended to the start of the data, and is then encrypted.
-This is so that when the data is decrypted, only the first block has to be decrypted and compared with the key entered to check if the key entered was correct, rather than decrypting the whole file just to find out that the key was incorrect.
+This is so that when the data is decrypted, only the first block has to be decrypted and compared with the key entered to check if the key entered was correct, rather than decrypting the whole file just to find out that the file can't open, or is corrupted.
 This will also be used to check the key entered at login, where the login will try to find the first file it can within the vault, decrypt the first block of that file and compare it with the input.

 The key will have to be hashed if I send it over Bluetooth, as it may get intercepted, and it is also a good idea to hash it on the computer program as well, as if someone somehow manages to get the key, it will not be the user’s original input, so if the user uses it for something else, their other accounts will be fine.